-Lars Lerin is illustrating the cover and also several paintings for the book Winter by Karl Ove Knausgaard.
+Lars Lerin is illustrating the cover and eight paintings for the book Winter by Karl Ove Knausgaard.

 2 December – It is strange that you exist, but that you don’t know anything about what the world looks like.
 It’s strange that there is a first time to see the sky, a first time to see the sun, a first time to feel the air against one’s skin.
 It’s strange that there is a first time to see a face, a tree, a lamp, pajamas, a shoe.
 In my life it almost never happens anymore.
 But soon it will.
 In just a few months, I will see you for the first time.